 - Shoulder, wrist, and ankle rolls (forwards and backwards)

 - Neck rolls and slow twists to each side

 Gentle yoga poses (such as Cat/Cow, Happy Baby, Half Pigeon)

 Make sure to hold each stretch for 30 seconds to 1 minute, and breathe deeply in between each movement.

 If you're just starting to get your appetite back, or your throat has finally stopped hurting so badly, you will probably be excited to start eating real food again.
 Right now, its vital for your body to get a wide variety of nutrients to rev up your systems.
 Start with these smoothie basics, but opt for water, coconut water, or herbal tea as your base instead of milk.
 Dairy will coat your throat and promote mucus production which you will want to avoid.
 Anti-inflammatory ingredients will speed up the healing process as well.

 Drink hot water with True Lemon.

 A cup of plain hot water (rather than tea) goes a long way in re-balancing your body.
-Many cultures believe that warm water is better to drink than cold as it’s more easily absorbed by our naturally warm bodies.
-Since after an illness there’s a good chance that you’re dehydrated, every little bit helps with replenishing the water in your body.
+Many cultures believe that warm water is better to drink than cold as its more easily absorbed by our naturally warm bodies.
+Since after an illness there is a good chance that you're dehydrated, every little bit helps with replenishing the water in your body.
 Add True Lemon and increase the alkalizing effects.